 Watching a dragonfly grow into an adult can be an interesting and unique experience.

 I’ve gleaned these tips from searching internet in Japanese, so I am by no means an expert.
 Therefore, I recommend that you check out other sites and resources.
 Make sure you have the complete picture of how to provide the best care for these wonderful insects.

-Dragonfly Naiad/Nymph (Yago) Care
+Materials for Dragonfly Naiad/Nymph (Yago) Care